-HIS 101-102 History of Western Civilization
+HIS 101-102 History of Western Civilization Credit, 3 sem. hrs. each

 Courses HIS 101 and HIS 102 should be taken in sequence.

 A survey of ancient, medieval, and modern times.
 Attention is given to the basic phenomena in government, economics, religion, philosophy, arts and sciences.